gwenjo/MS3-asian-flavours/README.md

 - **Content and Media**
 I want to reiterate that THIS PROJECT IS FOR EDUCATION USE ONLY.
 I have used different websites for different recipes.
 The content and images used in this site were obtained from links below:

 Images | Content

+The content of the index.html page is written by me.

-image from Bich Tran - Pexels.com
+Image from Bich Tran - Pexels.com
 https://www.allrecipes.com/recipe/245343/authentic-vietnamese-spring-rolls-nem-ran-hay-cha-gio/#:

 https://www.onceuponachef.com/recipes/cashew-chicken.html